A creamy Chicken and Corn Chowder with smoky bacon and fortified with pureed vegetables.

-I love that about food, the way it brings comfort without asking questions or giving advice.
+I love the food brings comfort without asking questions or giving advice.

 Have you ever had to hide vegetables in your recipes?

-- 1 whole chicken -- cut into 8 pieces
+- 4 pound whole chicken , cut into 8 pieces

 - 2 tablespoons olive oil